 Browsing: Auto lending

-More bankers began easing credit standards and terms amid weakening demand for a wide swath of commercial and real estate loan products in the third quarter, according to the Federal Reserve’s latest senior loan officer opinion survey released today.
+Bankers left commercial and industrial lending standards mostly unchanged amid weakening demand in the fourth quarter of 2019, according to the Federal Reserve’s senior loan officer survey released today.